Premier’s Awards for Indigenous Youth Excellence in Sport

 Applicants must not contact members of the selection committee regarding the status of their nomination.
 All requests for information should be directed to the Indigenous Sport, Physical Activity & Recreation Council (I·SPARC).

-Successful nominees will be notified in October and invited to attend the formal regional ceremonies conducted throughout the province in November 2018.
+Successful nominees will be notified in September.
+Recipients will received an invitation to attend a formal regional ceremony held throughout the six regions in October and November 2019.
 Funding will be provided for each recipient to attend the Regional Awards ceremony.

-Those athletes selected for the Regional Awards will automatically serve as nominees for the Provincial Awards.
-A total of 12 Provincial Awards (six male and six female) will be given out.
-Provincial recipients will receive an invitation to attend a special Indigenous Youth Sport Leadership Forum held at Gathering Our Voices: Indigenous Youth Leadership Training in Port Alberni, March 19-22, 2019.
+Regional recipients will automatically serve as nominees for the Provincial Awards.
+Provincial recipients will be notified in early 2020.
+Provincial recipients will receive an invitation to attend the Awards Presentation at the Gathering Our Voices: Indigenous Youth Leadership Training Opening Ceremony in Kamloops, BC on March 16, 2020, be on display at the BC Sports Hall of Fame and receive a $500 bursary.

 Inquiries and eligibility questions should be directed to: